 Lake Echo is full of surprises.
-At first glance, perhaps you might think it’s a standard exburb, a relic from a twentieth century dream of rural life.
+At first glace, perhaps you might think it’s a standard exburn, a relic from a twentieth century dream of rural life.
 You’d be dead wrong.
-Lake Echo’s housing stock isn’t just made up of the standard 1980s tract housing, it’s a collection of unusual — sometimes whimsical — homes nestled into the ravines and craggy hills that surround the beautiful lake.
-It’s a marvellous place to call home.
+Lake Echo’s housing stock isn’t just made up of the standard 1980s tract housing, it’s a collection of unusual – sometimes whimsical – homes nestled into the ravines and craggy hills that surround the beautiful lake.
+It’s a marvelous place to call home

-Orenda Canoe Club is one of Lake echo’s jewels.
+Orenda Canoe Club is one of Lake Echo’s jewels.
 Its history stretches back more than 40 years, and its values of community support and enjoyment have helped three generations of kids from Lake Echo and its environs develop into active, self-confident adults.
 It strives to make membership affordable to everyone.
 And although it’s tucked away in rural Nova Scotia, it’s a world-class club.
-Five Canadian Olympic paddlers have trained at Orenda, most recently Lake Echo native Genevieve Orton.
+Five Canadian Olympic paddlers have trained at Orenda, most recently Lake Echo native Genevive Ortin.

-Lake Echo is home to a handful of small businesses and pizza parlours — try The Crazy Weasel — but it’s also just a 25 minute drive to either the MacKay and MacDonald Bridges, and less than 30 minutes to the airport.
-Porters Lake — groceries, banks, all amenities — is about ten minutes away.
+Lake Echo is home to a handful of small businesses and pizza parlours – try The Crazy Weasel – but it’s also just a 25 minute drive to either the MacKay and MacDonald Bridges, and less than 30 minutes to the airport.
+Porters Lake – groceries,, banks and all amenities – is about ten minutes away.
 Buses run every two hours on weekdays.

 Are you ready to explore Lake Echo?
-Let Century21 show you what it has to offer you.
+Let a Century 21 Trident Realty REALTOR® show you what it has to offer.